-Sep 03, 2020 Joe Kleiman #82 - Solving Problems with Innovation, 2020, Asia, Business, COVID-19, Europe & Middle East, Features, Headlines, Latin America & Mexico, North America, Theme Parks, World markets Comments Off on Diving into the TEA/ AECOM Theme Index
+Sep 03, 2020 Joe Kleiman #82 - Solving Problems with Innovation, 2020, Asia, Business, COVID-19, Europe & Middle East, Features, Homepage Slider, Latin America & Mexico, North America, Theme Parks, World markets Comments Off on Diving into the TEA/ AECOM Theme Index

 The Themed Entertainment Association and AECOM have jointly published the 14th edition of the TEA/AECOM Theme Index and Museum Index, showing global attendance trends for calendar year 2019 in the world’s top theme parks, waterparks, and museums.
 InPark dives into a decade’s worth of the report (2009-2019) to find patterns that point to future trends.